-Production process management linkage

-Creating a knowledge database of processing technology

-processing technology," and "utilizing data via IoT."
+The project has four themes: "automation packages," "production process management linkage," "creating a knowledge database of processing technology," and "utilizing data via IoT."
 We provide overall process packages that take into account system design and linkage with peripheral equipment to meet customers' needs and investment amounts.
 We also utilize computer-aided manufacturing for on-site arrangements and process optimization to digitalize and carry out simulations.
 In addition, we utilize IoT to collect information from machine tools in real time for preventive maintenance.
 We aim to change mold manufacturing drastically by this integration of accumulated technologies and new technologies.
 We believe only Sodick can leverage this strength of in-house development of these core technologies.